Barbalho12/algorithm-analysis-in-beagle/README.md

 ## 1. The BeagleBone Black

-BeagleBoard (ou simplesmente Beagle) é um computador com uma única placa desenvolvido pela Texas Instruments.
-A Beagle é classificada como hardware livre sob a licença Creative Commons SharedAlike.
+BeagleBoard (or simply Beagle) is a single board computer developed by Texas Instruments.
+The Beagle is classified as free hardware under the **Creative Commons SharedAlike** license.

-A BeagleBone Black (BBB) é uma das versões da BeagleBoard, esta versão possui 512 Mb de memória RAM, um processador Cortex-A8 com um clock de 1GHz e 4GB de memória flash, e ainda vem com o Debian GNU instalado de fábrica.
+The BeagleBone Black (BBB) is one of the BeagleBoard versions, this version has 512 Mb of RAM, a Cortex-A8 processor with a clock of 1GHz and 4GB of flash memory, and still comes with Debian GNU installed at the factory.

 ### i.
 Avisos